PieterjanRobbe/MultilevelEstimators.jl/README.md

 The result of the simulation will contain the expected value, variance and error estimate in each interpolation point.

-### Parallel sampling
+### Parallel Sampling

 Of course, as for any Monte Carlo method, all samples can be taken in parallel.
-The most convenient way is wrapping your code into a custom module, see the [test]() folder.
+The most convenient way is wrapping your code into a custom module, see the [test](https://github.com/PieterjanRobbe/MultilevelEstimators.jl/tree/master/test) folder.

 ```julia
 module TestModule